Amber's MOSS Experience

 My Project

-This project is a display of photos taken while traveling across the country.
-A narrative is written with each photo that represents how the photo taken before beginning my graduate school journey was foretelling about the experiences that was waiting for me!
+This project is a display of photos taken while traveling with my dad across the country.
+A narrative is written with each photo that represents how the photo taken before I began my graduate school journey was foretelling about the experiences that were waiting for me!

 Project highlights

-Dive into the heart of my work.
-This project showcases my photography skills, intertwined with narratives that offer a glimpse into my graduate school experience!
+Dive into the heart of my work!
+This project showcases my photography skills, intertwined with written narratives that offer a glimpse into my graduate school experience.

 Understand the inspiration and processes behind this personal photography project.